orsonteodoro/oiledmachine-overlay/README.md

 llvm-runtimes/compiler-rt

 #
-# For security-critical servers you may want to add hwsan but the benefits
+# For secure-critical servers you may want to add hwsan but the benefits
 # outweight the costs.
 # To use it you must boost it to CFLAGS_HARDENED_TOLERANCE_USER to 1.80 (amd64)
 # or 1.50 (arm64).